uva-responsibleai/fall-24/privacy/apr-1.md

 For all $`\varepsilon, \delta, \delta^{\prime} \geq 0`$, the class of $`(\varepsilon, \delta)`$-differentially private mechanisms satisfies $`\left(\varepsilon^{\prime}, k \delta+\delta^{\prime}\right)`$-differential privacy under $`k`$-fold adaptive composition for:
 $$\varepsilon^{\prime}=\sqrt{2 k \ln \left(1 / \delta^{\prime}\right)} \varepsilon+k \varepsilon\left(e^{\varepsilon}-1\right) .$$

+Advanced Composition provides a asymptotically better composition.
+It  allows for more operations on the data before reaching the same level of privacy loss as would be calculated under Basic Composition.
+Advanced Composition is particularly useful in scenarios involving complex analyses or algorithms, where multiple differentially private queries or computations are performed on the same dataset.
+However, there are still some challenges.
+Choosing appropriate values for $`\varepsilon`$ and $`\delta`$ remains a critical and challenging task.
+Advanced Composition doesn't eliminate the need to make informed decisions about these parameters.
+Also, Advanced Composition allows for better utility for a given level of privacy loss but doesn't eliminate the fundamental tension between these two goals.

 ## An online mechanism: Private Multiplicative Weights

 Private Multiplicative Weights algorithm is designed to answer a set of linear queries on a database while ensuring differential privacy.
 The algorithm guarantees that for a database of size $n$, it can answer a set $Q$ of linear queries to accuracy $\alpha$ under $(\epsilon, \delta)$-differential privacy, provided $n=O\left(\frac{\log |Q| \log |X| \log (1 / \delta)}{\alpha^2 \epsilon}\right)$ data points are available.